 Why don’t you try another mushroom and see if that one’s better?
 I suggested.
 She did.
 “This one’s yummy!” she said, through a mouthful of mushroom curry.
 Her father and I agreed that it was a shame that she’d initially got the one horrible mushroom in the whole curry, but we were glad she persevered.
 She ate all her mushrooms after that.

 This makes enough for 3-4 people.
 The leftovers are great for lunch – I had them on toast!

 If you’d like deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)

 Lentil and mushroom curry with coconut

-Rice and chopped coriander or flat-leaf parsley, to serve
+- Cooked rice and chopped coriander or flat-leaf parsley to serve

-Add the curry paste to the onions and mushrooms, and fry, stirring for 1-2 minutes.
-Add the lentils, vegetable stock and coconut, and mix well.
+- Add the curry paste to the onions and mushrooms, and fry, stirring for 1-2 minutes.
+Add the lentils, vegetable stock and creamed coconut, and mix well.

 - Bring to the boil, cover, and reduce the heat to a simmer.
 Cook for 30-40 minutes until the lentils are fully cooked.
 Stir occasionally to prevent the lentils sticking to the bottom of the pan.

 - Serve with rice, and chopped parsley or coriander.